A MODELL-LEÍRÁS MAGYAR VERZIÓJA MÉG NINCS TELJESEN KÉSZ!!!

 Rate of annual afforestations

 If you selected, on input sheet 1, that the rate of afforestation is constant over the afforestation period, you must set this rate here.
-This rate is equal to the area, in ha, that is afforested each year, all species included in the scenario.
+This rate is equal to the total area, in ha, that is afforested each year, all species included.

 Distribution of forest area